310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% bubble Midori curious %}
 Huh?
 Uh, yes?
 That’s true…?

-<th>(I had no idea that Hasumi-dono can be as persistent as Morisawa-senpai… We barely had anything to do with Akatsuki outside of Scroll of the Elements, so—)</th>
+<th>(I had no idea that Hasumi-senpai can be as persistent as Morisawa-senpai… We barely had anything to do with Akatsuki outside of Scroll of the Elements, so—)</th>
 {% endbubble %}

 {% bubble Kanata v2 %}